Quarterly Update Valuations Estimate

 U.S. Recession Indicator: The U.S. Recession Indicator is a dummy indicator based off of the returns of the Russell 3000 Index.
 If the Russell 3000 has two consecutive quarters of negative returns, then the indicator is 1; otherwise, it is 0.

-This document has been prepared solely for informational purposes and contains confidential and proprietary information, the disclosure of which could be harmful to Hamilton Lane.
-Accordingly, the recipients of this document are requested to maintain the confidentiality of the information contained herein.
-This document may not be copied or distributed, in whole or in part, without the prior written consent of Hamilton Lane.
+This presentation has been prepared solely for informational purposes and contains confidential and proprietary information, the disclosure of which could be harmful to Hamilton Lane.
+Accordingly, the recipients of this presentation are requested to maintain the confidentiality of the information contained herein.
+This presentation may not be copied or distributed, in whole or in part, without the prior written consent of Hamilton Lane.

-The information contained in this presentation may include forward-looking statements.
-Forward-looking statements include a number of risks, uncertainties and other factors beyond our control which may result in material differences in actual results, performance or other expectations.
+The information contained in this presentation may include forward-looking statements regarding returns, performance, opinions, the fund presented or its portfolio companies, or other events contained herein.
+Forward-looking statements include a number of risks, uncertainties and other factors beyond our control, or the control of the fund or the portfolio companies, which may result in material differences in actual results, performance or other expectations.
 The opinions, estimates and analyses reflect our current judgment, which may change in the future.

-All opinions, estimates and forecasts contained herein are based on information available to Hamilton Lane as of the date of this presentation and are subject to change.
+All opinions, estimates and forecasts of future performance or other events contained herein are based on information available to Hamilton Lane as of the date of this presentation and are subject to change.
+Past performance of the investments described herein is not indicative of future results.
+In addition, nothing contained herein shall be deemed to be a prediction of future performance.
 The information included in this presentation has not been reviewed or audited by independent public accountants.
-Certain information included herein has been obtained from sources that Hamilton Lane believes to be reliable but the accuracy of such information cannot be guaranteed.
+Certain information included herein has been obtained from sources that Hamilton Lane believes to be reliable, but the accuracy of such information cannot be guaranteed.

 This presentation is not an offer to sell, or a solicitation of any offer to buy, any security or to enter into any agreement with Hamilton Lane or any of its affiliates.
 Any such offering will be made only at your request.
 We do not intend that any public offering will be made by us at any time with respect to any potential transaction discussed in this presentation.
 Any offering or potential transaction will be made pursuant to separate documentation negotiated between us, which will supersede entirely the information contained herein.